crate/cratedb-guide/docs/integrate/django/index.md

 Django migrations can be run in CrateDB, all migrations for the default applications (contrib, auth, admin...) are tested and work.
-In spite of that, it's recommended that you run anything transactional in a transactional database, like PostgresSQL and use CrateDB as your analytical database.
+In spite of that, it's recommended that you run anything transactional in a transactional database, like Postgres and use CrateDB as your analytical database.

 CrateDB has certain constraints that makes migration management different.